-Students from any year group can take-part in research projects that are based at Imperial, with many sponsored by our industrial partners.
-There were more than 50 research projects that took place over the summer in 2019.
-Visit our Undergraduate Placement Opportunities page to hear our students talk about their experience or read about some of the projects.
+Students from any year group can take part in research projects based at Imperial, with many sponsored by our industrial partners.
+Visit our Undergraduate Placement Opportunities page to learn more about our student projects.

-3. Breadth of Materials – Our Materials courses cover a broad breadth of different classes of materials for different applications – with expert teaching from within faculty.
-This is showcased by the different research themes – Biomaterials and Tissue Engineering, Ceramics and Composites, Engineering Alloys, Functional Materials, Nano Technology and Nanoscale Characterisation and Theory and Simulation of Materials.
+3. Breadth of Materials – Our Materials courses cover a broad breadth of different classes of materials for various applications – with expert teaching from within the faculty.
+Our different research themes showcase this – Biomaterials and Tissue Engineering, Ceramics and Composites, Engineering Alloys, Functional Materials, Nano Technology and Nanoscale Characterisation and Theory and Simulation of Materials.

 4. Centres of Excellence –Academic staff from the Materials Department are actively involved in many of the multidisciplinary Centres of Excellence.
 Examples are Energy Futures Lab, Grantham Institute – Climate change and the Environment, London Centre for Nanotechnology, Thomas Young Centre – The London Centre for Theory and Simulation of Materials, The Centre for Nuclear Engineering and The Composites Centre among many others.
-Shell-Imperial Advanced Interfacial Materials Science (AIMS) Centre and the Rolls-Royce Nuclear University Technology Centre, BP International Centre for Advanced Materials are examples of strong industrial partnerships.
+Shell-Imperial Advanced Interfacial Materials Science (AIMS) Centre, The Rolls-Royce Nuclear University Technology Centre, BP International Centre for Advanced Materials and the Imperial Centre for Quantum Engineering, Science and Technology are examples of strong industrial partnerships.

 - Reputation, Ranking and Accreditation

 The Materials Department consistently ranks highly in the world.
-All our courses are accredited by the Institute of Materials, Minerals and Mining (IOM3) on behalf of the Engineering Council for the purposes of fully meeting the academic requirement for registration as an Incorporated Engineer and partially meeting the academic requirement for registration as a Chartered Engineer.
+All our courses are accredited by the Institute of Materials, Minerals and Mining (IOM3) on behalf of the Engineering Council to fully meet the educational requirement for registration as an Incorporated Engineer and partially meet the academic requirement for registration as a Chartered Engineer.